gitlabhq/gitlabhq/doc/workflow/git_lfs.md

 * When SSH is set as a remote, Git LFS objects still go through HTTPS
 * Any Git LFS request will ask for HTTPS credentials to be provided so good Git credentials store is recommended
 * Currently, storing GitLab Git LFS objects on a non-local storage (like S3 buckets) is not supported
-* Git LFS always assumes HTTPS so if you have GitLab server on HTTP you will have to add the url to Git config manually (see #troubleshooting-tips)
+* Git LFS always assumes HTTPS so if you have GitLab server on HTTP you will have to add the URL to Git config manually (see #troubleshooting-tips)

 ## Using Git LFS